sinbix/sinbix/README.md

 This project includes: NestJS server applications built on a microservice architecture, as well as hybrid cross-platform Angular client applications.
 Several Nats message brokers and databases like Postgresql and mongodb with imaginary linkage between them (сascade delete implemented).

+Attention: the development of NestJS and Angular applications takes place using a special architectural approach created by the author.
+Thanks to it, all independent applications can use the common elements of the mono-repository with each other as efficiently as possible (modules, components, services, gateways, interfaces, validators, components, etc.).

 ### Run the demo

 You must have docker installed